tinapesterfield/tinapesterfield.github.io/docs/resume.md

 * Managed minor manual accounting and payroll adjustments as requested

 ### Gastroenterology Consultants of San Antonio, San Antonio, TX • ASC Admin • Feb 2011-Nov 2013
-* Designed and executed performance measure studies for the Board of Directors to ensure doctors were folowing quality improvement initiatives
+* Designed and executed performance measure studies for the Board of Directors to ensure doctors were following quality improvement initiatives
 * Assisted in data transfer to new database
 * Reorganized ASC paper system and data logging to ensure digital records for HITECH Act